Mwambingu/Colt_Steele-WD-Bootcamp/Projects/Score_Keeper/README.md

 ## Overview

-My version of Colt's Steele Ping Pong Project.
+My version of Colt's Steele Score Keeper Project.
 Final project on DOM Manipulation.
 Cohesively merging all topics learned on (HTML, CSS and Javascript).

 ### Screenshot